One of the most frustrating things that happen when browsing a website is unexpected layout changes on a page.

 Advertisements

-Advertisements are among the major contributors to layout shifts.
-Most ad platforms use dynamic sizes instead of fixed dimensions, which can lead to performance and layout issues.
+Advertisements are among the biggest contributors to layout shifts.
+Most ad platforms use dynamic sizes instead of fixed dimensions, which leads to performance and layout issues.

-In conclusion, there isn’t a one-size-fits-all solution regarding ads.
-In most cases, it depends on your ad network and the historical data of displayed ads to determine the best approach to save space for ad content.
+There isn’t a one-size-fits-all solution for ads.
+It depends on your ad network and the historical data of your most common ad sizes.

 Dynamic Content

-Every website has dynamic content.
-We’ve all seen different types of it – related posts, newsletter signup forms, sticky bars with messages, and more.
+Every website has dynamic content – related posts, newsletter signup forms, sticky bars with messages, and similar elements.

-Fortunately, the simplest way to avoid layout shifts caused by dynamic content is to insert the dynamic content beneath existing content, not above it.
-However, the exception is when you need to display dynamic content above existing content due to user interaction.
+The simplest way to avoid layout shifts from dynamic content is to insert it beneath existing content, not above it.
+The exception is when dynamic content appears above existing content in response to a user interaction.

 Speed